 If you want to go cycling, hiking, climbing, ski touring or snowshoeing in the mountains of Bulgaria and consider hiring a mountain guide/leader, all the assistance in route planning, accommodation and transportation arrangements we may offer you through this website is for free.
-A certified mountain leader can be contracted for a certain trip and paid on a daily basis.
+A certified mountain guide can be contracted for a certain trip and paid on a daily basis.
 Depending on the activity, route and the group size taxes vary between 65-115 EUR per day for the whole party not including the personal expenses of the mountain guide like transport, food and accommodation.
 Please click to check our rates.
 Such a scheme of organizing your trip may sound a bit more complicated on a first sight, but actually it saves you money.
 Please take a look at the Bulgarian Mountain Guides Profiles section or use the contact form to email us for discussing your plans or any further information.

 Author: Lyuben Grancharov